Group mixing drives inequality in face-to-face gatherings: Results

 \section{Results}

-We study the dynamics of social gatherings using six different data sets, four from schools\cite{Stehle2011,Fournet2014,Mastrandrea2015} and two from academic conferences\cite{genois2019building}.
+We study the dynamics of social gatherings using six different data sets\cite{SocioPatterns}, four from schools\cite{Stehle2011,Fournet2014,Mastrandrea2015} and two from academic conferences\cite{genois2019building}.
 Each data set consists of the individuals' interactions captured via close-range proximity directional sensors that individuals wore during each gathering.
 With these data sets, we construct the social network of each gathering, where a node is an individual and an edge exists if two individuals have been in contact (i.e., face-to-face interaction) at least once during the study (Table~\ref{tabledata}).
-In these networks, the degree distributions follow a semi-normal distribution and exhibit a single peak at the center (see section 1.1 in Supplementary Material).
+In these networks, the degree distributions exhibit a single peak at the center (see Section 1.1 in Supplementary Material).
 The data further contain gender information on individuals, which allows us to define two groups in each network.
 Thus, the notion of group refers to individuals who share a similar characteristic with regards to gender.
+In our manuscript, we refer to group mixing as the systematic preference of group members to interact with individuals from specific social groups (including their same group).

 In all considered data sets, there were fewer female participants than male participants.
 Throughout this article, we refer to the smallest group as the minority group, and we denote $0$ as the label for the minority group and $1$ for the majority.